NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 The 2nd Portage From Matagamasi To Silvester

 A short paddle up a wider section of the river brought us to the next carry, a much steeper and somewhat longer haul up to Silvester Lake.
-The Ottertooth map gives it the name Toenail Portage.
+The Ottertooth map names it Toenail Portage.
 We did meet two canoe groups as we neared the take-out for P02.
 One canoe was headed down to the portage we had just done; the other couple’s canoe sat at the take-out spot while they went bushwhacking with their dog along the river.
 We assumed they were headed to a spot on the west side of the river known as Paradise Lagoon.

 Paradise Lagoon: